kdeldycke/awesome-engineering-team-management/README.md

 # Awesome Engineering Team Management

-A compilation of advices, anecdotes, knowledge tibits, discussions, industry smalltalks and rants.
-A bibliography of sort, gathered the last few years while transitionning my career from a software engineer to an engineer's manager.
+A compilation of advices, anecdotes, knowledge tidbits, discussions, industry small-talks and rants.
+A bibliography of sort, gathered the last few years while transitioning my career from a software engineer to an engineer's manager.
 And later from a manager to a manager's managers (you all love recursion right? ʘ‿ʘ).

 It is on this substrate that I crafted my management style, as I found anchoring the later with [the usual labels](https://en.wikipedia.org/wiki/Management_style#Types_of_management_styles) is way too limiting and short-sighted.
 Limiting as management is both of an art and a science.
 And short-sighted as a style shouldn't be taken at face-value and always be sensible to our fellow humans talents and the business context of the company.